-A speed comparison between all the most popular UHS-I and UHS-II SD memory cards in the Canon G7x II.
+A speed comparison of the most popular UHS-I and UHS-II SD memory cards for the Canon G7x II.

-Use this guide to help you find the best memory cards for your style of shooting.
+Use this guide to find the best memory cards for your shooting style.

 Best Memory Cards Canon G7X Mark II | Speed Test

-After testing all the most popular memory cards in the Canon G7X Mark II I’ve found that there seems to be a speed bottleneck with the write access of the card.
-This is good and bad, It’s bad because the camera caps out at a memory card write speed of about 49 MB/s, which means it will take longer to clear the camera buffer, as well as could cause some delay with in-camera playback.
-But it’s good it makes shopping for the best memory card a lot easier.
+After testing all the most popular memory cards in the Canon G7X Mark II, I’ve found a speed bottleneck in the card’s write access.
+This is good and bad.
+It’s bad because the camera caps out at a memory card write speed of about 49 MB/s, which means it will take longer to clear the camera buffer and could cause delays with in-camera playback.
+But it’s good; it makes shopping for the best memory card a lot easier.

 Canon G7X Mark II Memory Card Speed Chart